TheEmptynessProject/AccountGenUniversal/README.md

-# Account Generator UserScript
+# AccountGenUniversal UserScript
 Are you tired of spam emails?
 Worried about your privacy?
 Well...
 You're welcome!

 ## Overview
-The Account Generator UserScript automates secure and unique account credential creation for websites, simplifying the registration process by generating temporary email addresses, usernames, and passwords.
+The AccountGenUniversal UserScript automates secure and unique account credential creation for websites, simplifying the registration process by generating temporary email addresses, usernames, and passwords.

 ## Features
-**Automatic Password Generation**: When a password input is detected on a webpage, the script generates a strong and random password for enhanced security.
+**Automatic Password Generation**: This script generates a strong and random password for enhanced security.

 **Temporary Email Address Generation**: The script uses the **1secmail** API to generate a disposable email address, ensuring user privacy during the account creation process.